 This happens when you go up a band size

 You wear a bra 36C and want to go up a band size.
 You choose a band size 38.
 But when going up a band size the volume of the cups will change too.
-A 38C bra will have bigger cups, and broader set, than the bra in 36C.
+A 38C bra will have bigger cups and wires that are wider set, than the bra in 36C.

 If you want to keep the same cup size you should try 38B.